oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### The function then loops through each character of the input string str.
 If the current character is the same as the next character, the count is incremented.
 If the current character is different than the next character, the count and current character are added to the result string.
 The count is then reset to 1.

 ##### Once all the characters have been processed, the compressed string result is returned.
 The function also includes a console log statement to print the result of the compression of the string "aaabccdddda".
 #
+#  Edge case considerations:
+* What happens if the input string is empty or contains only one character?
+In this case, the function will return an empty string, or the single character input, respectively, which may not be the expected outcome.

+* What happens if the input string contains non-alphabetic characters?
+The function will still try to compress the string, but the resulting compressed string may contain characters that are not letters, which may not be suitable for some applications.

+#
 # With Recursion: